-American retail e-commerce sales — that is, retail purchases made online — increased by nearly 15% in the first quarter of 2020, according to the United States Census Bureau.
-During the same period, retail e-commerce sales accounted for about 12% of all U.S. retail sales, according to the Federal Reserve Bank of St. Louis.
+American retail e-commerce sales (retail purchases made online) increased by nearly 39% in the first quarter of 2021, compared with the first quarter of 2020.
+During the same period, retail e-commerce sales accounted for about 13.6% of all U.S. retail sales.

 Online Shopping Hacks to Save Big Money

-In addition to several Capital One Shopping features that can help you save big depending on how you’re shopping, Capital One Shopping complements a host of other reliable online shopping hacks too.
+In addition to several Capital One Shopping features that can help you save big depending on how you’re shopping, Capital One Shopping complements a host of other reliable online shopping hacks for saving money too.

 1. Capital One Shopping Automatically Applies the Best Available Coupon Codes at Thousands of Retail Sites